Music of the Dominican Republic: Merengue

 Dictator Rafael Trujillo, who seized the presidency of the Dominican Republic in 1930, helped merengue to become a national symbol of the island up until his assassination in 1961.
 Being that he was of humble origins, he had been barred from elite social clubs.
 He was therefore resentful of these elite sophisticates and began promoting the Cibao-style merengue, forcing all social classes to participate in the low-class dance.
 At Trujillo's command, virtually all musical groups had to compose merengues praising Trujillo's dictatorship, its guidelines and actions of his party.
 Trujillo even made it mandatory for urban dance bands to include merengue in their repertoire.
 Piano and brass instruments were also added in merengue-oriented big bands, a trend towards upward mobility popularizing by Luis Alberti's group in Santiago de los Caballeros.
 On the other hand, merengue that continued to use an accordion became known (rather disrespectfully) as perico ripiao ('ripped parrot').
 It was because of all this that merengue became and still is the Dominican Republic's national music and dance.

-In the 1960s, a new group of artists (most famously Johnny Ventura) incorporated American R&B and rock and roll influences, along with Cuban salsa music.
+In the 1960s, a new group of artists (most famously Johnny Ventura) incorporated American R&B and rock and roll influences, along with salsa music.
 The instrumentation changed, with accordion replaced with electric guitars or synthesizers, or occasionally sampled, and the saxophone's role totally redefined.
 In spite of the changes, merengue remained the most popular form of music in the Dominican Republic.
 Ventura, for example, was so adulated that he became a massively popular and influential politician on his return from a time in the United States, and was seen as a national symbol.